benanil/ASTL/README.md

 note: I haven't touched multi threading code for a while<br>
 <br>
 Overall this is an hidden game for C++ and awesome to use with games and performance required programs.<br>

+# How to Use
+just include the headers to your project, currently project has some test data as well you can remove those<br>
+and you can also delete the ASTL.cpp and AdventOfCodeTests.cpp as well

 # Contributing